johansatge/workflowy-php/readme.md

 $list = $list_request->getList();
 ```

-Then you will be able to perform the following operations on the resulting `$list`, or its sublists (when using `getSublists`, `searchSublists`, etc).
+Then, you will be able to perform the following operations on the resulting `$list`, or its sublists (when using `getSublists`, `searchSublists`, etc).

 #### Get the informations of a list